TurboMojo/STANKDocs/Fellers.md

 Acuity is a measure of how good the Feller is at smelling things.
 For most purposes, this should probably always be set to 1.
 It multiplies the base evaluation of a Stank's pungency.
 It allows for stat modifiers to make the Feller better at smelling.

 Reaction Delay is the minimum allowed time in seconds between triggered reactions.
 If this is set to 0, the Feller will continually loop all responses.
-This should be set to a value that's at least the duration of the Response itself, but most likely longer.
-No one likes an infinite puke loop.
+This should be set to a value that's at least the duration of the Response itself, but most likely longer to avoid infinite loops.

 Fellers require a companion component to define how the TakeAWhiff method in Feller should be called.